 For any questions about the Future Forum please contact Annkatrin Kaiser.

-The Turkey Europe Future Forum 2017 will take place from 2 to 9 July on the topic 'Reflecting Change' in Izmir and Istanbul.
+The Turkey Europe Future Forum 2017 will take place from 2 to 9 July on the topic 'Reflecting Change' in Izmir and on the Greek Island of Chios.
 (The locations might be subject to change depending on the conditions).
 Democracy, for a long time believed to be the most wanted and valued form of government, is currently coming under fire in many European countries as well as in Turkey.
 How can we encounter threats for democracies such as system changes, propaganda or populism?
 How do democracies cope with the era of “post-truth”, populist backlash accompanied by the decline of welfare safety-nets, shifting employment opportunities abroad and perceived threats from immigrants?
 Which role do civil society, political parties and the media play?
 Questions like these are at the core of the Turkey Europe Future Forum 2017.

 Please find the Call for Applications for the Future Forum 2017 here: PDF